baiango/SXAPH-256/README.md

 It was made in 2 days, I had previous experience implementing n-grams, BPE tokenizer, DCT-II, YCoCg, PRNGs, and some hash tests to make this hash function, it's mostly related to data compression and natural language processing.
 Which helped me to create my first highly achieved custom-made hash function from PRNG codes.

 # 🌟 Features
-- Hash 1.66x faster than with one SIMD multiply (`mul_hash`); it uses (1 Left and 1 Right shift, 2 XOR, 1 Add)
+- Hash as fast as one SIMD multiply (`mul_hash`); it uses (1 Left and 1 Right shift, 2 XOR, 1 Add)
-- Outperform hash distribution of SHA-256 with prime-sized array
+- Mostly outperform hash distribution of SHA-256 when on prime-sized array

 # ⛈️ Deal-breakers
 - Only works with 256-bit SIMD (AVX2)
-- Black-box hash function, with uninterpretable outputs
+- Gray-box hash function, with uninterpretable outputs
-- Extreme bug-prone when implementing as it is very sensitive to number change or typos
+- Extreme bug-prone when implementing as it is very sensitive to typos
-- Ineffective with non-prime sized array
+- Ineffective with non-prime sized array (But more uniform than `mul_hash` and `djb2`)
+- Weak diffusion

-# Original code (Python)
+# 🐍 Original code (Python)
 ```py
 def shift_xor_add_impl(input_data, l=31, r=24, hash_256_a=np.array([10449833687391262720, 12708638996869552128, 12083284059032971264, 5098133568216696832], dtype=np.uint64), hash_256_b=np.array([9858113524293627904, 2849775663957600256, 12247827806936932352, 1651210329918801920], dtype=np.uint64)):
 	ls_dat = np.left_shift(input_data, l)